 So if you have frustrations and conflicts with your teenager, here are a few tips:

 First, continue to have high expectations.
 The goal is to mold and shape your children, and they should show respect, be polite, and demonstrate a certain level of responsibility.
 Keep the expectations reasonable and there’s a good chance they’ll hit the mark.

 Second, exercise heroic patience.
 Remember that growing up to maturity is a long and gradual process that really never ends for our kids—and for all of us.
 So we need to relax a bit and cut them some slack when they fall short.

 And third, for us dads it comes back to self-control.
-I know how it is when kids are being disrespectful or outright rebellious.
-When we’re challenged like that, often it feels natural to strike back, exert our authority and “show ‘em who’s boss.”
+When kids are being disrespectful or outright rebellious, and when we feel challenged, often it seems natural to strike back, exert our authority and “show ‘em who’s boss.”